-Up until now, the implementation of the EU ETS, which started in 2005, has not resulted in a significant change in CO2 prices, partly because the allocations for the 2005-2007 trading period were above annual emissions while for the 2009-2012, the economic crisis reduced emissions below the anticipated level.
-Allocations and external crediting are expected to exceed demand up until 201387.
-The package is, therefore, an opportunity to strengthen the EU ETS, since, between 2013 and 2020, it should be a key means of reducing emissions to meet the target of 20% below 1990 levels88.
+al emissions while for the 2009-2012, the economic crisis reduced emissions below the anticipated level.
+Allocations and external crediting are expected to exceed demand up until 2013.
+The package is, therefore, an opportunity to strengthen the EU ETS, since, between 2013 and 2020, it should be a key means of reducing emissions to meet the target of 20% below 1990 levels.

-3.2.1.
 Less green house gas emissions

 The limitation of Greenhouse Gas (GHG) emissions is a major part of the measures to tackle climate change.
 As a party to the UN Framework Convention on Climate Change (UNFCCC), the Commission monitors GHG emissions in the EU.
-Under the Kyoto Protocol, the EU-15 also committed to
+Under the Kyoto Protocol, the EU-15 also committed to reducing emissions by 8% between 2008 and 2012 relative to the 'base year'12.